Ultimate Guide to Christmas at Tokyo Disneyland

 There are plenty of good spots to watch the Disney Christmas Stories and Tokyo Disneyland Electrical Parade Dreamlights parades.
 Grab a spot in Westernland, the hub area, or Tomorrowland in front of Tomorrowland Terrace about 30 minutes ahead of time.

 Disney Christmas Stories has what is called a “show stop”, where the parade floats stop and there’s a short performance.
 This show has two stops where you’re able to get good views of the different characters.
 Our map below shows where the stops are and what characters are on which float.

 Pro Tip: If you’re into character photos, watch other guests with the large cameras to see where they go.
 These guests know all the best spots for photos.
 The bridge between Westernland and in front of Cinderella Castle is an excellent spot or just in front of the Haunted Mansion (where the parade starts).

-The best decorations are found in the hub area in front of Cinderella Castle (don’t miss the real Christmas tree at the back of the Castle, too).
-For the 35th Anniversary, check out the special Christmas version of “Celebration Street” in the World Bazaar.
+The best decorations are found in the hub area in front of Cinderella Castle.
+Don’t miss the Nighttime illuminations with the 15 metres tall Christmas tree in the World Bazaar.